 Don’t worry too much if your lawn begins to look a little faded and dry – it will soon recover when any summer showers occur and, if they don’t happen, grass will usually survive until the autumn rains anyway.
 Save any water for plants that need it more.
 Only new lawns need to be watered, as newly laid turf will shrink if allowed to dry out.

-Move garden furniture and children’s outdoor toys (in our house it’s the dreaded trampoline that causes issues!) regularly to prevent the grass drying out underneath.
+Move garden furniture and children’s outdoor toys such as trampolines regularly to prevent the grass drying out underneath.

 Don’t forget to feed your lawn with lawn food for a boost such as Scotts Miracle-Gro Lawn Feed (1kg).